raspberrypilearning/fl-programming-robotics/week-1/fl-progrobot-w1-step08.md

 **1.** On your Raspberry Pi, open a Python shell by clicking **Menu > Programming > Python 3 (IDLE)**.
 Then click **File > New File** to open an empty script.

 **2.** In the new file, type the following to import the `Robot` class and create a `Robot` object.
 You can name it anything you like.
-In this course, the robot is called `robin`.
+In this course, I've chosen to call my robot `robin`.
 <!-- can you name it robot or Robot?? -->

 ~~~ python